 Spoon mixture into gallon-sized bag and knead from the outside of the bag (keeping your hands clean!).
 Knead until the dough holds together in one piece; the recipe says it should be stretchy, but I didn't test that.
 Form dough into a disc and wrap in plastic wrap.
 Refrigerate at least 45 minutes before rolling out.

 Remove dough from fridge 10 minutes prior to rolling so it will stretch out more easily.
 Cover counter with plastic wrap and flour lightly.
 Place dough on plastic wrap and cover with another layer of plastic wrap.
 Roll out dough until you can cut out a 13-inch circle.
 Place dough in pie pan.
 Fold excess dough under itself on the lip of the pie pan and use your fingers to create pleats.
 Cover and refrigerate pie shell for another hour.

 Line pie shell with parchment paper, and pie weights or beans if you have them.
 Bake at 425F for 20 minutes.
 Remove weights and parchment, dock the sides and bottom, and bake another 5-10 minutes, until a light golden brown.

 Separate out 1 cup of blueberries to cook, choosing the softest ones.
-Place in a saucepan with 1/2 cup water.
+Place in a saucepan with ½ cup water.
 Cover and bring to a boil.
 Separately, combine cornstarch with 2 tablespoons water.
 When blueberries have come to a boil, reduce heat and simmer for 3-4 minutes, until berries start to burst.
 Add cornstarch and remaining ingredients and cook, stirring constantly, until mixture becomes translucent, about a minute.
 Remove from heat and mix in the remaining blueberries.
-Spoon blueberry filling into pie crust and let sit at room temperature for 2 hours to allow filling to set.
+Spoon blueberry filling into pie crust.
+Let sit at room temperature for 2 hours to allow filling to set.